sustech-cs304/team-project-25spring-88/design-88.md

 <!-- tool: ChatGPT -->
 <!-- version: 4o -->

-As illustrated in the above figure, the project currently consists of three scenes: `Landing Scene`, `Picking Car Scene`, `Racing Scene`.
+As illustrated in the above figure, the project is built with Unity 3D and currently consists of three scenes: `Landing Scene`, `Picking Car Scene`, `Racing Scene`.
 ### 1.1 Landing Scene
 The initial interface presented to users when the game starts.
 It allows players to choose different game modes.
 At current stage, only `Regular Racing Mode` is available.